 - MPI front panel touchscreen

 - MPX front panel controls

 - External touchscreen display

 - Keyboard and mouse

 - Remote control using VNC

 - Remote control using API commands

-MPI Touchscreen Operation
+Touchscreen Operation

-The next illustration shows the PRISM display in four-tile mode with the All Application menu open.
+This section explains how to set up a second touchscreen display and how to use the touchscreens with the applications.
+The illustration shows the PRISM display in four-tile mode with the All Application menu open.